Michman-dev/docs/source/docs/getting-started.md

 [TOC]

-!!!info
-    Test this feature.

-Test the HTML[^note1] abbreviations.

 # Getting Started

 This is a starter template for creating a beautiful, customizable documentation site for your project with minimal effort.
 You’ll only have to change a few settings and you’re ready to go.